sooskesia/interview-algorithms-and-data-structures/README.md

 A growing collection of JavaScript solutions for classic coding interview problems.

 The goal is to build and strengthen problem-solving skills, one question at a time.
-Each file is written manually with clear logic, no copy-paste, no libraries — just core JS and practice.
+Each file is written manually with clear logic.

 ---